Skip to main content

 Regular repositioning

-One of the most important ways to prevent bedsores is to change position frequently.
+One of the most important ways to prevent bed-related injuries is to change position frequently.
 If someone spends long periods in bed or in a chair, pressure on certain areas like the heels, hips, or tailbone can reduce blood flow and damage the skin.
 We can help you plan a gentle schedule of repositioning, ensuring comfort while protecting vulnerable areas.
 Even small shifts in position can make a big difference over time.

 Keep skin clean and moisturised